madrop/RGettingDataCoursera/CodeBook.md

 ##Variables
 File consist of these variables:
 * 66 variables of 561 original variables.
-Only means and standard deviations of selected variables which were calculated on 50 Hz fixed-width sliding windows of 2.56 sec samples.
+Only **means** and **standard deviations** were selected.
+These means and standard deviations were calculated on **primary** variables, which were sampled using 50 Hz fixed-width sliding windows of 2.56 sec.
+So they are means and standard deviations for each time window for each primary variable.
 Data were sampled from accelerometer and gyroscope of a smartphone, based on movements of subjects.
 These variables are normalized and bounded within [-1,1].
 * Subject is a number, which identifies one of 30 persons who carried activity described in variable Activity, to which are data from accelerometer and gyroscope (see 66 variables above) related
 * Activity is a factor, which describes type of movement, which was carried out by Subject.

+###List of primary variables
+-XYZ is used to denote 3-axial signals in the X, Y and Z directions.

+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

 ##Data transformation
 Data should have same values as used in study.
 They were only merged from six files into one dataset.
 3 files were related to test set and 3 files were related to train set.
 For each set, the data from 3 files were merged based on an row index in a file.
 The files have same number of rows.